WassOnCoffee Ramblings

 WhatsOnLincs – Hubbards Hills At Water Level

 During the summer Hubbards Hills is a magnet for families with young children.
-The river flows gently, is shallow and lovely and clear.
-It’s ideal for young paddlers while the family set up for a picnic.
+The river flows gently, is shallow and very clear.
+As a result it’s ideal for young paddlers while the family set up for a picnic.
+In order to get the best visual experience you’ll need to visit at least once every season.

 WhatsOnLincs - Hubbards Hills by LincsConnect the Lincolnshire blogger, LincsBlogger